heba-alsayed-ahmad/Business-intellegence/chapter7.md

 # Chapter 7
 ## Business Intelligence
 ---
-## Business Intelligence:collection of tools and techniques for data management,analysis and decision support.
+>.left[*Business Intelligence:collection of tools and techniques for data management,analysis and decision support*.]
+>.left[*BI: represents one component of a successful analytical framework.*]
+>
+>A Brief History of Data Infrastructure

 ---